You want smart political talk without the meltdowns?

 It eliminates any chance that you will undercook or overcook your food.

-You want medium rare, you want medium, you want rare, you want well if you want well done, we need to have a conversation.
+And that means to whatever your preferred level of doneness happens to be, whatever your desired outcome, you want medium-rare, you want medium, you want rare, you want, well, if you want well done, we need to have a conversation.

 That's a very bad idea.

-They're gonna love it.
+They're going to love it.

 Chef IQ Sense is simple.